zama-ai/evmos/README.md

 - check you have all the needed repositories
-  - zbc-fhe-tool
+  - fhevm-tfhe-cli
-  - zbc-solidity
+  - fhevm-solidity
-  - zbc-oracledb
+  - fhevm-decryptions-db
 - init evmos node by calling /config/setup.sh file
-- generate fhe keys using zbc-fhe-tool based on scripts/prepare_volumes_from_fhe_tool.sh script
+- generate fhe keys using fhevm-tfhe-cli based on scripts/prepare_volumes_from_fhe_tool.sh script
 - copy them at the right folder using scripts/prepare_demo_local.sh script
 - start evmosnodelocal0 and oracledb (local build) using docker-compose/docker-compose.local.yml file
 - run the e2e test